Solution | Financial Forecasting#

 Overview#

 The financial forecasting processes managed by finance teams play a central role in supporting companies to make appropriate cost management and investment decisions.
-Yet 40 percent of CFOs feel their forecasts are not accurate and that the process takes too much time.
-To be more precise, less costly-to-produce forecasts are of immediate value.
+Yet 40 percent of CFOs feel their forecasts aren’t accurate and that the process takes too much time.
+To be more precise, less costly to produce forecasts are of immediate value.

 However, connecting to the data and tapping into the different techniques needed to achieve them can feel out of reach.
 This can be a result of too little time available to setting up a new forecasting project or a lack of confidence in the statistical and machine learning techniques involved.